altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

-*The man held a phone to the boarding booth's attendant's face* ~The attendant's eye twitched a little bit and they let the man pass~ *The next in line snapped fingers in the attendant's face* ~The blank stare left the attendant~
+*The man held a phone to the boarding booth's attendant's face* ~The attendant's eye twitched a little bit and they let the man pass~ *The next in line snapped fingers in the attendant's face* ~The blank stare lifted from the attendant~
 }
 {
 *After everyone had boarded he went back up to the attendant*